mimiog/flixApp/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- My CollectionView page kept showing a white line, almost like the layout wasnt stretched enough even when it was.
+- My CollectionView page kept showing a white line, almost like the layout was not stretched enough even though it was.
 To fix this, I stretched out the collectionView just a bit and it worked fine after that.

 ---